 as a possibility in the game and I would welcome this.
 When I found my first

-extremely deadly on their own let alone several that respawn.
-I had to go smelt some armour and a good sword to
+on their own let alone several that respawn.
+I had to go smelt some armour and a good sword to tackle those which

-tackle those which gave me a good purpose to invest in armour and weapons since otherwise I could get by without in
+gave me a good purpose to invest in armour and weapons since otherwise I could get by without in my usual rounds.

 A dragon would represent a high-level boss that would require you to work towards several crafting goals, not least